sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 If you want to speed up downstream computation, consider tightening maxEE.
 If too few reads are passing the filter, consider relaxing maxEE, perhaps especially on the reverse reads (i.e., maxEE=c(2,5)), and reducing the truncLen to remove low quality tails.
 Remember though, when choosing truncLen for paired-end reads you must maintain overlap after truncation in order to merge them later.

+### Step Three:

+If your the error rates of your data are poor, your data may not be useable.
+This pipeline cannot help correct the error rates of your samples.

 ### Step Four: Merge Paired-End Reads

 Sequences that are much longer or shorter than expected may be the result of non-specific priming.
 You can remove non-target-length sequences from your sequence table (i.e., seqtab2 <- seqtab[,nchar(colnames(seqtab)) %in% 250:256]).
 This is analogous to “cutting a band” in-silico to get amplicons of the targeted length.